helenarichie/helenarichie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in the <a href='https://www.physicsandastronomy.pitt.edu/'>Department of Physics & Astronomy</a> at the University of Pittsburgh
+Candidate in the <a href='https://www.physicsandastronomy.pitt.edu/'>Department of Physics & Astronomy</a> at the University of Pittsburgh.

 profile:
   align: right